Chaplain writes musical to honor friar

 Father Solanus Casey’s beatification took place on Nov.
 18 in a ceremony at Ford Field in Detroit attended by 60,000 people.
 You need a miracle to be beatified, and the Vatican cited the healing of a woman whose skin disease disappeared after she prayed at Casey’s tomb.
 The next step is for the church to affirm a second miracle, after which the blessed can be named a saint, of which there are more than 10,000.

 He says he wants students to be involved with stories that “give them meaning and purpose.
 You become a saint through prayer, action, learning the story.”
 To provide a balance of artistic know-how and faith development for the students, the staff for the week includes theologians as well as performers.

 CYFM has many other programs planned.
 For example, a Labor Day weekend retreat will address the question of science and the Catholic Church.
 “Teens perceive a conflict,” Lenhart says.
 “Yet Catholics created much of science.
 Science asks, ‘How does stuff work?’
 Religion asks, ‘Why?
 Why is there beauty?
 Why do these things move me?’ ”

 Solanus: Blessed in America will be performed at CYFM, 781 Route 9D, at 7 p.m. on Aug.
 3. For reservations, call 845-424-3609 or email firstname.lastname@example.org.
 Tickets are $10 in advance or $15 at the door.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.